 You might also need to show your outgoings, including how much you’re borrowing on credit cards and other loans and general living costs such as travel, childcare and entertainment.

-Once you have shopped around for the best mortgage offer, see if you will qualify by getting a mortgage in principle, sometimes called an agreement in principle (AiP) or decision in principle (DiP).
+Next, it’s a good idea to get a mortgage in principle, sometimes called an agreement in principle (AiP) or decision in principle (DiP).
 It’s a statement from a lender on how much they would lend you ‘in principle’ based on information you have provided about your income and outgoings.

 It’s advisable to get a mortgage in principle as early in the process as possible, ideally before you start house-hunting.
 You want to be seen as a serious buyer, ready to proceed, before you make your first offer.